openbraininstitute/brain-indexer/README.md

 It provides a high level Python API for indexes of (1) low-level spherical geometries and (2) spherical and cylindrical geometries adapted to neuron morphologies.

+Spatial Index allows the user to create huge indexes via multi-indexes or memory mapping and is extremely flexible in that regard.

+## Where to start

+We included plenty of examples in the `examples` folder and there's also a `basic_tutorial.ipynb` and an `advanced_tutorial.ipynb` Jupyter Notebook which are the **recommended** way to get started with this project.

 ## How to install

 It is advisable to install Spatial Index in a Python virtualenv.

-You use `pip install --index https://bbpteam.epfl.ch/repository/devpi/simple spatial_index` to install Spatial Index after you created and activated your virtualenv.
+You can use `pip install --index https://bbpteam.epfl.ch/repository/devpi/simple spatial_index` to install Spatial Index after you created and activated your virtualenv.

 Alternatively, to create a Virtual Environment and install Spatial Index, a script is supplied that performs all the operations necessary to create a Virtual Environment and install Spatial Index.
 The script is available in the `scripts` folder (more info in the following section).